elischutze/reasonml.github.io/docs/jsx.md

 "Punning" refers to the syntax shorthand for when a label and a value are the same.
 For example, in JavaScript, instead of doing `return {name: name}`, you can do `return {name}`.

 Reason JSX supports punning. `<input checked />` is just a shorthand for `<input checked=checked />`.
-The formatter will help you format to the latter whenever possible.
+The formatter will help you format to the former whenever possible.
 This is convenient in the cases where there are lots of props to pass down:

 ```reason
 <MyComponent isLoading text onClick />